dungtc/kafka-playground/README.md

 When a kafka client connect to one of brokers, it will auto connect to entire kafka cluster brokers.
 Kafka broker call **bootstrap server**.

 **Zookeeper** responsible for managing kafka brokers, it perform partition leader election, and in-sync-replicas.
-More than that it notify to **Kafka** if any configuration change happen (such as topics, paritions...).
+Furtherly it informs to **Kafka** if any configurations change happen (such as topics, paritions...).

 ***In production environment, you need to config **Zookeeper Cluster** too***